moussaka-crypto/Pong/README.md

 # Pong

-Im Rahmen der Veranstaltung Software Engineering soll ein Spiel namens "Pong" entwickelt werden.

-## Git Struktur
+An Android game developed, as a part of the Software Engineering course at my university.

-- `Documents` enthält sämtliche versionskontrollierte Dokumente
+- `Documents` contains all relevant documents
-- `Unity/Pong` enthält alle implementierungsbezogenen Projektdateien
+- `Unity/Pong` contains all project files related to the implementation